mjstarke/budgie/README.md

 *budgie* uses its own `Bill` class to organize its data.
 Each `Bill` represents an adjustment to current balance, whether recurring or not.
 `Bill`s are specified in `bills.csv`, one per line.
-Attributes of each `Bill` are separated by commas.
+Attributes and rules of each `Bill` are separated by commas.
 The first three attributes must always be present, and must always be in the right order:
 1. Name.
 This can be anything, and doesn't even have to be unique.